BEAUTY IN SIMPLICITY

 Sublimated aluminum holds up against high heat, necessary for artwork hung in specific corporate and public environments.

 No need to worry about fingerprints or blemishes.
 A microfiber cloth and household cleaner can be used to clean my prints.
 This substrate is perfect for public spaces and other high traffic areas.

 Though extremely rigid and durable, the 90% recycled aluminum is lightweight and easy to hang.
 A 40x60 inch panel with an aluminum float backing weighs approx. 13lbs.

 Although not the best choice for art, this may be a selling point for the environmentally friendly crowd.

-If you need help viewing, or have any questions, I am here for you. :)
+If you have any questions, I am here for you. :)